spencerharris63/FlexNav/README.md

 ### A Note For Windows Users

-The Windows equivalent to Mac's Terminal app is [Powershell](https://docs.microsoft.com/en-us/powershell/) but there are important differences.
-Windows alternates to Powershell include the shell that comes with [Git for Windows](https://gitforwindows.org/) aka "Git Bash."
+A rough equivalent to Mac's Terminal app is [Powershell](https://docs.microsoft.com/en-us/powershell/) but there are important differences.
+Alternatives to Powershell include the shell that comes with [Git for Windows](https://gitforwindows.org/) aka "Git Bash."
 I suggest using Git Bash instead of Powershell on Windows.

 <hr />